 I. PROPOSAL TO ELECT SEVEN DIRECTORS FOR TERMS EXPIRING AT THE 2017 ANNUAL MEETING.

-Nominees: William J. Grubbs, W. Larry Cash, Thomas C. Dircks, Gale Fitzgerald, Richard M. Mastaler, Mark Perlberg, and Joseph A. Trunfio, PhD

-VOTE FOR ALL NOMINEES LISTED ABOVE: 0

-WITHHOLD AUTHORITY FOR ALL NOMINEES LISTED ABOVE: o

-VOTE FOR ALL NOMINEES LISTED ABOVE EXCEPT: o

-INSTRUCTION: To withhold authority to vote for any individual, write that nominee's name on the space provided below.

-Nominee(s):

-THE BOARD OF DIRECTORS RECOMMENDS YOUR VOTE FOR PROPOSALS II AND III o FOR o AGAINST o ABSTAIN o FOR o AGAINST o ABSTAIN

-II.
-PROPOSAL TO APPROVE THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2016.

-III.
-PROPOSAL TO APPROVE NON-BINDING ADVISORY VOTE ON COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS.

-NOTE: IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.
+Nominees: William J. Grubbs, W. Larry Cash, Thomas C. Dircks, Gale Fitzgerald, Richard M. Mastaler, Mark Perlberg, and Joseph A. Trunfio, PhD VOTE FOR ALL NOMINEES LISTED ABOVE: \Box WITHHOLD AUTHORITY FOR ALL NOMINEES LISTED ABOVE: \Box VOTE FOR ALL NOMINEES LISTED ABOVE EXCEPT: \Box INSTRUCTION: To withhold authority to vote for any individual, write that nominee's name on the space provided below.
+Nominee(s): TH E BOARD OF DIRECTORS RECOMMENDS YOUR VOTE FOR PROPOSALS II AND III II.
+PROPOSAL TO APPROVE THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2016. \square FOR \square AGAINST \square ABSTAIN III.
+PROPOSAL TO APPROVE NON-BINDING ADVISORY VOTE ON COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS. \square FOR \square AGAINST \square ABSTAIN TE: IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS Y PROPERLY COME BEFORE THE MEETING.
 (See reverse side)